 D. Dual Participation.
-American Legion Baseball players or teams may participate in other amateur baseball programs; however, the team manager and player must obtain written approval from the department baseball chairman prior to participating in the event and/or tournament.
+American Legion Baseball players or teams may participate in other amateur baseball programs during the regular season; however, the team manager and player must obtain written approval from the department baseball chairman prior to participating in the event and/or tournament.
 The use of National Form #6 is strongly recommended and is available online at baseball.legion.org.